kennethormandy/chasers/README.md

 ## Contributing

 Thanks for considering contributing!
-There’s information about how to [get started contributing to Chaser here](CONTRIBUTING.md).
+There’s information about how to [get started contributing to Chasers here](CONTRIBUTING.md).

 ## License